-Discretisation also arises in the numerical simulation of the forward model, for instance, finite-element discretisations of PDEs.
-As many degrees of freedom are needed to accurately resolve the forward model, simulating the posterior density (which includes a forward model evaluation) can be computationally demanding.
-One natural way to reduce the computational cost is to utilise a hierarchy of forward models defined by a sequence of grid discretisations, ranging from computationally cheaper and less accurate coarse models to more costly but more accurate fine models.
+Discretisation also arises in the numerical solution of the forward model, e.g., finite-element discretisation of PDEs.
+As many degrees of freedom are needed, it can be computationally demanding to accurately resolve the forward model, which is required to simulate the posterior density.
+A natural way to reduce the computational cost is to utilise a hierarchy of forward models related to a sequence of grid discretisations, ranging from computationally cheaper and less accurate coarse models to more costly but more accurate fine models.
 Corresponding to this hierarchy of models, the parameters can also be represented by a sequence of discretised functions with increasing dimensions.
 This yields {\it a hierarchy of posterior distributions}.
-By allocating different numbers of MCMC simulations to sample posteriors across different levels and by combining all those sample-based posterior estimations using {\it a telescoping sum} \cite{Sto:Giles_2008}, the multilevel MCMC \cite{MCMC:HSS_2013,MCMC:KST_2013} provides accelerated and unbiased estimates of posterior expectations.
+By allocating different numbers of MCMC simulations to sample posteriors across different levels and by combining all those sample-based posterior estimations using {\it a telescoping sum} \cite{Sto:Giles_2008}, the multilevel MCMC \cite{MCMC:KST_2013,MCMC:HSS_2013} provides accelerated and unbiased estimates of posterior expectations.